karineek/AccelerQ/README.md

 Ensure your system meets the requirements, then follow the instructions to reproduce the figures in Section 7 (Results).

-Hardware requirements: You will need a Unix machine with 15 GB HD free space and 8 GB of RAM, at least.
+Hardware requirements: You will need a Unix machine with 15 GB of HD free space and 8 GB of RAM, at least.
 You might need to set a swap.
 Operating System: Tested on Ubuntu.

 This section is fully **fit for a laptop**.
 However, the best is to start with [Section 2.6](https://github.com/karineek/AccelerQ/blob/main/README.md#26-kick-the-tires), which quickly sets up the environment with a Docker image.